mikekitckchan/CTF-Checklist/Web Hacking/Technique/header_injection.md

 - In order to let the app server knows which content original user is requesting. ```X-Forwarded-Host: site.com/sth``` would be added to the request.

+- The subject injection can lead to below attack vectors:

+### Cache Poisoning
 - In some case, if attacker inject ```X-Forwarded-Host: evil.com``` in request and send for several time.
 A cache poisoning might be happened.
 Thus, when victim visit ```site.com/sth```, it would be redirected to ```evil.com```.

+### Link poisoning
+- For Reset password function, injecting ```X-Forwarded-Host: evil.com``` in request might lead to link poisoning to reset password link.